taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-- notice that the render method isn't re-render anymore, no one subscribes to the Redux store and the `App` component isn't receiving any props
-- instead the `App` is only rendering component and doesn't pass any props anymore
+Notice that the render method isn't used in a Redux store subscription anymore.
+No one subscribes to the Redux store and the `App` component isn't receiving any props anymore.
+In addition, the `App` component is only rendering component and doesn't pass any props anymore.

 {title="src/components/App.js",lang="javascript"}
 ~~~~~~~~